skttl/konstrukt-documentation/filtering/global-filters.md

 # Global Filters

-{% hint style="info" %}
-**Work in Progress:** The documentation for this page is currently in progress.
-{% endhint %}
+Sometimes you may only want to work with a sub-set of data within a given collection so this is where the global filters comes in handy.
+These allow you to define a filter to apply to all queries for a given collection.

 ## Applying a global filter

-Sometimes you may only want to work with a sub-set of data within a given table so this is where the `SetFilter` method comes in handy, allowing you to define a global filter to apply to all queries for the given collection.
+Applying a global filter is controlled via the collection configuration.

 #### **SetFilter(Lambda whereClauseExression) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**